SteveDoyle2/pyNastran/docs/html_docs/quick_start/gui.rst

 =====================
 Custom Elemental/Nodal CSV/TXT file results may be loaded.
 The order and length is important.
 Results must be in nodal/elemental sorted order.
 The following example has 3 scalar values with 2 locations.
+The model must have **only** two nodes.

 .. code-block:: console